The Pursuit of Excellence Brings Many Rewards

 - Mentoring and Support

-Students receive sustained assistance in planning their future educational goals, including transfer support and selection of courses that suit their needs.
+Honors students receive sustained assistance in planning their professional goals, including transfer support and selection of courses that suit their needs.

 - $100 Tuition Waiver

-Students receive a $100 waiver for each three or more credit Honors course.
+Students receive a $100 waiver for each completed Honors course of 3 or more credits.

 - $500 Honor Garden Scholarship